kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/caddy@Op-PSPNoyj6Ss9CS09AXh.md

 # Caddy

-Caddy is a modern, open-source web server written in Go.
-It's known for its simplicity, automatic HTTPS encryption, and HTTP/2 support out of the box.
-Caddy stands out for its ease of use, with a simple configuration syntax and the ability to serve static files with zero configuration.
-It automatically obtains and renews SSL/TLS certificates from Let's Encrypt, making secure deployments straightforward.
-Caddy supports various plugins and modules for extended functionality, including reverse proxying, load balancing, and dynamic virtual hosting.
-It's designed with security in mind, implementing modern web standards by default.
-While it may not match the raw performance of servers like Nginx in extremely high-load scenarios, Caddy's simplicity, built-in security features, and low resource usage make it an attractive choice for many web hosting needs, particularly for smaller to medium-sized projects or developers seeking a hassle-free server setup.
+Caddy is a modern Go-based web server known for simplicity and automatic HTTPS with Let's Encrypt certificates.
+Features zero-config static file serving, HTTP/2 support, and plugins for reverse proxying and load balancing.
+Ideal for small-to-medium projects requiring hassle-free setup.

 Visit the following resources to learn more: